psdesignuk/indiefail/README.md

 The biggest problem, as it is the only product remaining, is the ill-conceived concept behind Heartbeat.

-A secure, privacy focussed, "own-your-data" peer-to-peer network is an <span class="more-info" title="A term which contradicts itself">oxymoron</span>.
-All your friends would have to have all your data, and could keep it even after you "un-friend" them.
+A secure, privacy focussed, â€œown-your-dataâ€ peer-to-peer network is an <span class="more-info" title="A term which contradicts itself">oxymoron</span>.
+All your friends would have to have all your data, and could keep it even after you â€œun-friendâ€ them.
 This is worse than storing all the information in a centralized place, because once the information is out there, you cannot delete it.
 It's out there, and everybody has it.
 Even if it's encrypted, there's no guarantee it can't be unencrypted.

 Aral Balkan has deceived thousands of people with his great words and big ideas, but has not and will never be able to deliver on his promises.
 While his vision is a noble and very important one, his ideas are flawed.